 Companies do not have to tie-up entire teams at the same time as is the case with conventional classroom-based training.

 This online e-Learning course empowers individuals to undertake and understand value-adding 8D problem solving and the related quality tools which are essential for 8D problem solving.

 Individuals who successfully complete the course are able to -

-- Understand the principles of 8-D problem Solving
+- Understand the root cause determination required for 8D problem Solving

 - Set up powerful quality tools for both data collection and analysis